 Not-for-profit organisations are under constant pressure to do more with less.
 They are often expected to deliver services to a high standard, with minimal funding and resources.
 This can make financial management a challenge.

-However, there are ways that a financial management system (FMS) such as SunSystems or NetSuite Financial ERP can help not-for-profit organisations to overcome these challenges and improve their financial management.
-Here are seven areas where financial management systems can help:
+However, there are ways that a financial management system (FMS) such as SunSystems and an Enterprise Resource Planning (ERP) system like NetSuite can help not-for-profit organisations to overcome these challenges and improve their financial management.
+Here are nine areas where financial management systems can help:

 Not-for-profit organisations are required to produce a range of reports on their activities and financial performance, both internally and externally.